What are Content Categories?

 Some people use an even higher level of content categories and sort all their posts into 3 useful classification buckets for content.
 For example:

-SEO (Search Engine Optimization)
+- SEO (Search Engine Optimization)

-Sales and Engagement
+- Sales and Engagement

 These are broader categories that could hold many different types of posts and could even have sub-categories within them.
 You can see that this is a birds-eye view of content buckets compared to the other content categories example.

-Content Categories Work For YOU!
+Content Categories Work for YOU!

 Don’t feel constrained by finding the exact “right” content categories—you can have many different ones and change and adapt them as needed.
 Some people use categories that include holidays or recent trends and those categories may not be long term pieces of your content marketing strategy.
 If the buckets you have picked aren’t working for you, add different buckets!
 The point of content buckets is to help you think about your content in a different way and to identify the purpose of your content.
 Knowing what you have is key to making good content marketing decisions and seeing a return on your investment.

-Figuring out Your Ideal Content Categories
+Figuring Out Your Ideal Content Categories

 are related and create content categories with your target audience in mind.
 You can see what your customers click on and what they respond to and use that data to develop and refine your content categories.
 Most importantly, you can see what content is working—and what is not.
 Our tools are like a map for your content strategy, guiding you towards content that engages and delights.
 Try DemandJump for free and experience the difference it makes in your content marketing campaigns.